-Graduate Direct PLUS Loans: If the first disbursement of your PLUS loan is between July 1, 2020 and June 30, 2021, the interest rate is fixed at 5.30%.
+Graduate Direct PLUS Loans: If the first disbursement of your PLUS loan is between July 1, 2022 and June 30, 2023, the interest rate is 6.54% and is fixed.

 There is a loan fee on all Direct PLUS Loans.
-The loan fee is a percentage of the amount of each loan you receive.
-For PLUS loans disbursed on or after October 1, 2020 and before October 1, 2021 the loan fee is 4.228%.
+The loan fee is a percentage of the amount of PLUS loans disbursed on or after October 1, 2022 and before October 1, 2023.
+The 2022-2023 origination fees will be released by the Department of Education soon.
 Ithaca College will deduct the loan fee proportionately from each loan disbursement.
 The specific loan fee that you are charged will be reflected in a disclosure statement from the U.S. Department of Education.

 Annual Loan Limits

 The federal government sets limits on the maximum amount you can borrow each year.
 A table of these loan limits can be found in the policies section of this site.